Complying with Data Handling Requirements in Cloud Storage Systems: Implementation

 \section{Implementation}

-For the practical evaluation of our approach, we fully implemented \name{} on top of Cassandra \cite{lakshman_cassandra_2010}\footnote{Our implementation is based on Cassandra 2.0.5, but conceptually also works with newer versions of Cassandra.}.
-Cassandra is a distributed database that is actively being employed as a key-value based cloud storage system by more than \num{1500} companies with deployments of up to \num{75000} nodes \cite{apache_cassandra} and offers high scalability even over multiple data centers \cite{rabl_solving_2012}, which makes it especially suitable for our scenario.
+For the practical evaluation of our approach, we fully implemented \name{} on top of Cassandra~\cite{lakshman_cassandra_2010} (our implementation is available under the Apache License~\cite{prada_github}).
+Cassandra is a distributed database that is actively employed as a key-value based cloud storage system by more than \num{1500} companies with deployments of up to \num{75000} nodes \cite{apache_cassandra} and offers high scalability even over multiple data centers \cite{rabl_solving_2012}, which makes it especially suitable for our scenario.
 Cassandra also implements advanced features that go beyond simple key-value storage such as column-orientation and queries over ranges of keys, which allows us to showcase the flexibility and adaptability of our design.
-The implementation of \name{} into Cassandra can also be conceptually applied to other key-value based cloud storage systems.
+Data in Cassandra is divided into multiple logical databases, called \emph{key spaces}.
+A key space consists of tables which are called \emph{column families} and contain rows and columns.
+Each node knows about all other nodes and their ranges of the hash table.
+Cassandra uses the gossiping protocol Scuttlebutt~\cite{vanrenesse_scuttlebutt_2008} to efficiently distribute this knowledge as well as to detect node failure and exchange node state, \eg load information.
+Our implementation is based on Cassandra 2.0.5, but our design conceptually also works with newer versions.